kbroman/dataorg/pages/rectangle.md

 ![plot of chunk example_rectangle](Figs/no_empty_cells-example_rectangle-1.svg)

-Some data sets won't fit nicely into a rectangle, but they'll usually fit into a set of rectangles, in which you can make a set of Excel files, each with a rectangle of data.
+Some data sets won't fit nicely into a rectangle, but they'll usually fit into a set of rectangles, in which case you can make a set of Excel files, each with a rectangle of data.
 Some data don't even fit into a set of rectangles, but then maybe spreadsheets are not the best format for them, as spreadsheets seem inherently rectangular.

-The data files that I receive are not very often in rectangular form.
+The data files that I receive are ususally not in rectangular form.
 More often, there seem to be bits of data sprinkled about.
 Like this: